geophile/marcel/README.md

 Status
 ------

-This is pretty rudimentary so far.
-There is no installation script, no documentation (other than this README, and comments in the code), and lots of features and commands are missing.
-Marcel is obviously not ready to be the shell I would use routinely.
+Marcel is not yet a "daily driver".
+There is no installation script.
+However, it is getting to be pretty usable.
 If you want to try it out, use a script like this:

 ```
     #!/bin/bash